 I’ll show you how to get this offer and take a look at which deal is better!

-There’s a new offer for the AMEX Hilton HHonors card.
+There’s a new offer for the Hilton Honors Card from American Express.
 You’ll earn 50,000 Hilton points when you sign-up and spend $750 on purchases within the 1st 3 months.
 (EXPIRED.)

 Plus, when you make your 1st purchase on the card within a year of opening your account, you’ll earn a $50 statement credit.